Skip to content

 Participation

-2. What will I receive in return for my participation?
+What will I receive in return for my participation?

 Research approach and techniques

-1. What is the research study design?
+What is the research study design?

 • Phase Two will recruit a sub-sample from the cross-sectional survey into an objective sleep disturbance study, where physiological assessments of (objective) sleep disturbance will be linked to aircraft noise exposure at the participant’s home.
-The question of differences in impacts of aviation noise on sleep disturbance at different times of the night can only be addressed using measures of objective sleep disturbance where aviation noise during specific time-periods can be linked to objective physiological reactions (e.g., awakenings).
+The question of differences in impacts of aviation noise on sleep disturbance at different times of the night can be addressed using measures of objective sleep disturbance where aviation noise during specific time-periods can be linked to objective physiological reactions (e.g., awakenings).

-The survey will take approximately 20 minutes to complete.
-The survey is using established and standardised questions, where available, with questions selected to align with those used in SoNA 2014 (Survey of Noise Attitudes), previous UK national noise surveys and the FAA's (Federal Aviation Authority, USA) National Sleep Study to ensure continuity and comparability where possible.
+Fieldwork for the survey took place over 9 weeks from October 2022 to January 2023.
+The survey used established and standardised questions, where available, with questions selected to align with those used in SoNA 2014 (Survey of Noise Attitudes), previous UK national noise surveys and the FAA's (Federal Aviation Authority, USA) National Sleep Study to ensure continuity and comparability, where possible.
+The objective sleep disturbance study (Phase Two) is currently recruiting study participants.

-2. Have you tested this research approach?
+Have you tested this research approach?

 Yes, a pilot study of the cross-sectional survey was conducted in July 2022 to test the research approach.
 The overall aims of the pilot study were to test the survey procedures and questions.
 Acceptability of the objective sleep study was also tested through the use of a consent question in the cross-sectional subjective survey.
-A feasibility study of the objective sleep study is going to take place from Winter 2022 to Spring 2023.
-This will recruit a sub-sample from the cross-sectional survey and will test the study methodology and analysis, ahead of the main objective study later on in 2023.

-3. Why have you decided to use a Push to Web survey approach?
+Why have you decided to use a Push to Web survey approach?

 Push-to-web methodology involves writing to a random sample of addresses and asking the residents to take part in an online survey by typing the survey URL into their address browser.
 They also receive a unique access code to enter the online survey.
-This methodology is increasingly used on social surveys[6] (for example, the Census 2021 was conducted as push-to-web first for the majority of households) and enables a large sample to be reached, whilst minimising costs in comparison to surveys conducted by Field interviewers face-to-face.
+This methodology is increasingly used on social surveys [6] (for example, the Census 2021 was conducted as push-to-web first for the majority of households) and enables a large sample to be reached, whilst minimising costs in comparison to surveys conducted by field interviewers face-to-face.

-4. What are you doing to ensure good response rates?
+What are you doing to ensure good response rates?

 • Keeping the survey open for 6 weeks to allow enough time to participate